 Body length: Measured from the nose to the base of the tail, in centimeters (cm)

 This index was measured to assess changes in body composition in rats, particularly fat mass.
-The Lee Index is a sensitive indicator for detecting obesity, as it takes into account the animal’s body frame rather than relying solely on body weight (Harris et al., 2010).
-A high Lee Index generally indicates excess body fat, whereas a decrease in this index may suggest a reduction in fat mass, potentially due to the effect of Ficus umbellata extracts.
+The Lee Index is a sensitive indicator for detecting obesity, as it considers the animal’s body frame rather than relying solely on body weight (Harris et al., 2010).
+A high Lee Index generally indicates excess body fat, whereas a decrease in this index may suggest a reduction in fat mass, potentially because of Ficus umbellata extracts.

 Food and water intake: